 Click Here to Grab Your Copy Instantly

-The one that I hear constantly (especially from female trainers) is
+A phrase I hear constantly (especially from female athletes) is:

 ‘I don’t want to get muscular, I just want to tone up’.